 How do I get my kids to eat this healthy vegan bean salad?

 I started calling this rainbow salad and it got my kids more excited about eating it.
 The name is definitely more enticing than a “big bowl of beans and vegetables!”
 Who doesn’t like rainbows?

 Yes, it's the perfect make-ahead meal!
 I started making this years ago when I lived in Albuquerque, New Mexico.
 My husband and I loved the southwestern flavors and needed a meal that we could easily pack for our lunches.
 When my husband was in his 20s, there was no filling him up – the amount that he could eat was seriously crazy!

 He wanted something with complex carbohydrates, proteins, and a little fat that he could grab as a snack or pack in his lunch.
 I came up with this salad and I would make a huge bowl of it every Sunday to get us through the first half of the week.

-What grain should I add to the salad?
+What grain should I add to the vegan bean salad?

 Short grain brown rice or quinoa is usually my grains of choice, but you can use any cooked grain that will hold together in the salad.
 (Barley works great too for those who don't have to be gluten-free).
 You can also make it easier on yourself and buy the pre-cooked rice or quinoa.
 It is sold vacuum-sealed or frozen depending on the store where you shop.